-The Chamber’s leadership program, Project LEAD, begins its 31st year on September 11, 2019 at the Jones Dairy Farm Homestead, followed by monthly sessions at area companies and organizations.
+The Chamber’s leadership program, Project LEAD, began its 32nd year on September 11, 2019 at the Hoard Historical Museum, followed by monthly sessions at area companies and organizations with the goal of planning, fundraising, and ultimately implementing their chosen project.
 Project LEAD participants are introduced to the leadership of the area’s largest employers, while learning the inner workings of what makes the community function.
-Facilitated by Dr. Mike Bender, Bender, Kind & Stafford, DDS; the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.
+Facilitated by Dr. Mike Bender of Bender, Kind & Stafford, DDS; the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.

-The goal of the group is to raise $11,750 for the Fort Atkinson Family Aquatic Center.
-The Fort Atkinson Community Foundation will match contributions, dollar-for-dollar allowing the group to meet the total fundraising goal of $23,500.
+The goal of the group is to raise $12,500 for the dog-friendly amenities.
+The Fort Atkinson Community Foundation will match contributions, dollar-for-dollar allowing the group to meet the total fundraising goal of $25,000.